-Dr Gordon is Senior Lecturer in Exercise Physiology and an Accredited Exercise Physiologist (AEP) with the Rural Health School at La Trobe University.
-He is currently the Discipline Lead for Exercise Science & Exercise Physiology and the School's Director of Graduate Research.
-Dr Gordon graduated with his PhD, investigating the time course of insulin resistance following resistance exercise in people with type 2 diabetes in 2012.
+Dr Gordon is an Associate Professor in Exercise Physiology and an Accredited Exercise Physiologist (AEP) with the Rural Health School at La Trobe University.
+He is currently the Discipline Lead for Exercise Science & Exercise Physiology and Course Coordinator for the Master of Exercise Physiology.
+A/Prof Gordon graduated with his PhD, investigating the time course of insulin resistance following resistance exercise in people with type 2 diabetes in 2012.
 He has worked within academia for more than a decade and has almost a decade of clinical experience.

 A/Prof Gordon has numerous peer-reviewed publications in sports science, sports medicine and medical journals.
 He has also been an invited speaker at conferences and seminars and has reported his work at many national and international conferences.
 A/Prof Gordon's research has focused around the benefits of resistance training on maintaining and restoring health.
 He began his research career by investigating the role of exercise on improving the level of function in children with chronic fatigue syndrome and is now focusing on how exercise can be optimally assessed and prescribed for people with cardiometabolic health conditions.
 This has culminated in work using continuous glucose monitoring systems, accelerometers, GPS monitors and exercise in healthy people along with those suffering health conditions.